 However, her business saw a boom during COVID as customers scrambled to find alternative grocery sources when supermarket delivery slots were completely filled.
 As Jaslyn started receiving more orders, she realised that she needed a proper place to run her business.
 As soon as Circuit Breaker was over, she started doing research on the best storage solution for her business.

 She needed a more centralised, convenient storage location with a workspace attached, and viewed many companies.
 Sadly, she found them either inconvenient or lacking the amenities she needed.
-The Workfriendly option at Storefriendly was the perfect solution for her as it was near her abode and its flexible plans meant that she could upsize or downsize when needed.
+The Workfriendly storage space option at Storefriendly was the perfect solution for her as it was near her abode and its flexible plans meant that she could upsize or downsize when needed.
 She could store her inventory and work in the adjacent space, relieving her home of mess.

 For now, Jaslyn is working on educating Singaporeans about the vegan lifestyle and expanding her reach in the local vegan scene.
 As the pandemic continues to wreck havoc in the local small business scene, she is also looking to support other small vegan businesses in these troubling times.